dmitry-kurmanov/survey-standalone/README.md

 # 🔌 survey-standalone
-[SurveyJS](https://github.com/surveyjs/survey-library) library standalone implementation.
+[SurveyJS](https://github.com/surveyjs/survey-library) is a modern way to add surveys and forms to your website.
+It has versions for angular2+, jQuery, knockout, react and vue frameworks.
+This is standalone implementation of SurveyJS library.
 It can be used with any framework or without any one.

 ## advantages
 * framework agnostic